 - assist in specific body composition goals – whether it be in muscle gain, fat loss, or just body composition changes

-- balance energy – getting a balance of protein, carbs, and fat sets us up for balanced and sustainable energy levels
+- balanced energy – getting a balance of protein, carbs, and fat sets us up for balanced and sustainable energy levels

 - experience more food freedom – there is no “off-limits” food when tracking macros and for some coming from restrictive diets, you can learn how all foods can fit in a healthy way

 - can feel restrictive for some – depending on where your numbers are, it may feel restrictive

 - can be time-consuming – it can take time to weigh and measure food, plan out your day, and hit your numbers.

 - may lead to disordered eating thoughts or behaviors – while everyone is different, for some, it can bring about disordered eating thoughts or behaviors.
 This can be true if you have had a history of an eating disorder in the past, although not true for everyone.

 - “if it fits” mentality – while no foods are off-limits, some might eat poorly just to see what they can fit into their macros.

 Learning how to count macros and tracking is a great tool to understand how to eat for your goals and your body, see how all foods can fit, and learn about portion sizes.
 It is not the end all be all though.
 There are many different approaches and this is just one of them.

 The goal is not to do it forever either.
 Once you have a good understanding of how to fuel yourself, you can move away from weighing and measuring your food and eat more intuitively based on what you have learned from tracking.

 Leave a Rating & Comment